rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 <a name="0.4.74.2">0.4.74.2</a> Transcribe characters used to approximate a different character (e.g., when VV and vv letterforms have been used to represent the single letter W or w) as the intended character.

-Make an explanatory note if considered important for identification.
+Make an explanatory note if considered important.

 | Forms of W|
 | --- | --- | --- | --- |